angular/components/src/lib/select/select.md

 <!-- example(select-optgroup) -->

-### Selecting multiple options
+### Multiple selection

-By default, the `<mat-select>` only supports selecting a single option at a time.
-However, you can use the `multiple` property to allow the user to select multiple values at once.
+`<mat-select>` defaults to single-selection mode, but can be configured to allow multiple selection by setting the `multiple` property.
+This will allow the user to select multiple values at once.
 When using the `<mat-select>` in multiple selection mode, its value will be a sorted list of all selected values rather than a single value.

 <!-- example(select-multiple) -->